 I grew up in a stereotypical Jersey Italian family complete with loud relatives, large holiday meals and delicious food!
 Recipes in our family aren’t necessarily passed down on paper, it’s more of a “Just come here and do it with me.” and so we learn.
+Now, I do have to mention that if I were to truly make this from scratch, I would start with roasting my own tomatoes instead of using canned, but as a busy momma I do take some shortcuts.
 This pasta sauce may not be exactly how my grandmother or my father made it, but each generation makes their own tweaks based on what they learned.
 Now, I’ll share it with you!

 My Own Homemade Italian Pasta Sauce